UoB-COMSM0110/2024-group-7/README.md

 As a player, I want to clarify the game rules, so that I can play the game well.
 As a player, I want to know how to control the character, so that I can experience the game.
 As a player, I want to win the game, so that I can get pleasure during the game.
-As a player, I want to know what ability and live I have, so that I can make game strategy.
+As a player, I want to know what ability and how many live I have, so that I can make game strategy.
 As a game maker, I want to design the game successfully, so that I can learn much program skills.
 As a game maker, I want to desing the game well, so that the game will be playable.
-As a game maker, I want to have a better player experience, so that I can capture more users.
+As a game maker, I want to have a better player experience, so that I can capture more players.

 ### Case specification